Mark Zuckerberg Sells 19,681 Shares of Meta Platforms, Inc. (NASDAQ:META) Stock

 - On Friday, January 5th, Mark Zuckerberg sold 19,681 shares of Meta Platforms stock.
 The shares were sold at an average price of $351.47, for a total transaction of $6,917,281.07.

 A number of research firms recently weighed in on META.
-Rosenblatt Securities increased their price objective on shares of Meta Platforms from $372.00 to $411.00 and gave the stock a “buy” rating in a report on Thursday, October 26th.
-Truist Financial increased their price objective on shares of Meta Platforms from $390.00 to $405.00 and gave the stock a “buy” rating in a report on Thursday, October 26th.
-Barclays dropped their price objective on shares of Meta Platforms from $410.00 to $400.00 and set an “overweight” rating on the stock in a report on Thursday, October 26th.
-Guggenheim increased their price objective on shares of Meta Platforms from $375.00 to $380.00 and gave the stock a “buy” rating in a report on Wednesday, September 27th.
-Finally, Wells Fargo & Company increased their target price on shares of Meta Platforms from $402.00 to $438.00 and gave the company an “overweight” rating in a research report on Wednesday, January 17th.
-Two investment analysts have rated the stock with a sell rating, four have issued a hold rating, forty-one have given a buy rating and two have assigned a strong buy rating to the company’s stock.
-According to MarketBeat, the stock has a consensus rating of “Moderate Buy” and a consensus target price of $368.09.
+Wells Fargo & Company upped their price objective on shares of Meta Platforms from $402.00 to $438.00 and gave the stock an “overweight” rating in a research note on Wednesday, January 17th.
+Rosenblatt Securities raised their price objective on shares of Meta Platforms from $372.00 to $411.00 and gave the stock a “buy” rating in a research note on Thursday, October 26th.
+Barclays dropped their price objective on shares of Meta Platforms from $410.00 to $400.00 and set an “overweight” rating on the stock in a research note on Thursday, October 26th.
+Truist Financial increased their target price on Meta Platforms from $390.00 to $405.00 and gave the company a “buy” rating in a research report on Thursday, October 26th.
+Finally, KeyCorp raised their price objective on Meta Platforms from $356.00 to $380.00 and gave the company an “overweight” rating in a report on Thursday, October 26th.
+Two analysts have rated the stock with a sell rating, four have given a hold rating, forty-one have given a buy rating and two have issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the company has an average rating of “Moderate Buy” and an average price target of $368.09.

 About Meta Platforms